 After weeks of researching, weighing pros and cons, and scouring Craigslist, we finally settled on Gnomie, our badass Chevy Express high top conversion van.
 For us, conversion vans offered the perfect combination of space, headroom, stealth, and affordability that no other vehicle we found could match.

 The best van for you depends on your needs, wants, priorities, and budget.
 But here’s why we think high top conversion vans are awesome, and why we chose one for our home on the road.

 What is a Conversion Van?

 Conversion vans are typically American-brand full-size passenger vans (Ford Econoline, Chevy G-Series/Express, Dodge Ram Van) that have been converted into comfy family travel vehicles by third-party manufacturers.
-These vans may be decked out with a media center, mood lighting, comfy captains chairs, and a rear bench seat that folds down into a bed.
+These vans may be decked out with a media center, mood lighting, captains chairs, and a rear bench seat that folds down into a bed.
 While you can find low roof conversion vans, in our opinion the high topper is much of what makes these vans so great.

 7 Reasons We Love Conversion Vans

 If budget is your primary concern, conversion vans are a great choice.
 Older ones are very affordable, especially compared to many other vans out there.
 As vanlife grows in popularity, Westies are getting more and more expensive – and that’s before you shell out thousands of dollars (or many hours of your time) getting them mechanically road ready.
 Newer vans like Ford Transits and Dodge Promasters are too pricey for many.